 Police officer accused of killing man after showing up at estranged wife's home

-The East Baton Rouge Parish Sheriff's Office arrested Andre Redditt, 27, just after midnight.
-Redditt came to a Baton Rouge hospital with a stab wound, he told deputies he got during the incident.
+DENHAM SPRINGS - Deputies arrested a St. Gabriel police officer for allegedly shooting and killing a man he found in his estranged wife's home.

-According to deputies, Redditt and his wife were estranged.
-Redditt entered her house without permission and allegedly shot and killed Dylan Martin, 26, who was visiting at the time.
+The East Baton Rouge Parish Sheriff's Office arrested Andre Redditt, 27, just after midnight Thursday.
+Deputies said Redditt entered his estranged wife's home without permission and shot and killed Dylan Martin, 26.

 Deputies arrived at the home in response to a home alarm system and found Martin with multiple gunshot wounds.
 He did not survive.